Causal Inference Under Approximate Neighborhood Interference

-Important recent work studies {\em misspecified} exposure mappings \citep{chin2018central,savje2017average,savje2019causal}.
-The insight of this literature is that standard estimators for \eqref{parsimony} unbiasedly estimate meaningful exposure effects even without imposing \eqref{reparam} to restrict interference, which indicates a certain robustness to more general patterns of interference.
-However, under what conditions inference can be made similarly robust is a more challenging question.
+Important recent work studies {\em misspecified} exposure mappings \citep{chin2018central,savje2017average,savje2021causal}.
+The insight of this literature is that standard estimators for \eqref{parsimony} unbiasedly estimate meaningful exposure effects even without imposing \eqref{reparam} to restrict interference, which indicates a certain robustness of the estimator to more general patterns of interference.
+However, under what conditions {\em inference} can be made similarly robust is a more challenging question.
 Without \eqref{reparam}, potential outcomes can depend arbitrarily on the entire assignment vector $\bm{D}$, which makes large-sample inference impossible.
 These papers accordingly propose a variety of high-level conditions weaker than \eqref{reparam} that implicitly restrict interference in order to obtain large-sample results.
-Unfortunately, the connection between these conditions and the literature on contagion and social interactions remains unclear.
+Unfortunately, the connection between these conditions and the literature on social interactions remains unclear.
 It is an open question whether models in the networks literature violating \eqref{reparam} (e.g.\ models with endogenous peer effects or other diffusion models) can satisfy these high-level conditions.

 \paragraph{Our Contribution.} We study inference on exposure effects with misspecified exposure mappings under a new restriction on interference.
-We propose a model of {\em approximate neighborhood interference} (ANI), which requires treatments assigned to units far from the ego to have a small, but {\em potentially nonzero}, impact on the ego's response.
+We propose a model of {\em approximate neighborhood interference} (ANI), which allows treatments assigned to units further from the ego to have potentially nonzero, but smaller, effects on the ego's response.
 Unlike the existing literature, we formally verify ANI in well-known models of social interactions.
-We then show that, under ANI, the data satisfies {\em $\psi$-weak dependence}, a recently proposed notion of network weak dependence.
-This enables us to apply limit theorems due to \cite{kojevnikov2019limit} to establish that standard inverse probability weighting (IPW) estimators are consistent for certain exposure effects and asymptotically normal.
+We also show that, under ANI, the data satisfies {\em $\psi$-dependence}, a recently proposed notion of weak network dependence.
+This enables us to apply limit theorems due to \cite{kojevnikov2021limit} to establish that, under restrictions on the network topology, standard inverse probability weighting (IPW) estimators are consistent for certain exposure effects and asymptotically normal.

 For inference, we consider a network HAC (heteroskedasticity and autocorrelation consistent) variance estimator and characterize its asymptotic bias under a finite population model.
 We show the bias can be interpreted as the variance of unit-level exposure effects, which is fundamentally unidentified even under no interference.
 This generalizes the well-known result on conservativeness of the standard variance estimator of the difference-in-means estimate under no interference \citep[e.g.][Ch.\ 6.4.2]{imbens_causal_2015} to settings with dependence due to interference.